athomasq/athomasq.github.io/categories/investing/portfolio-detailed.md

 💡 **[Getware](https://www.getware.ai/)** [AI] -- AI-driven insights from unstructured customer interactions, surfaced and summarized at scale for product teams.
 Potential customer described this to me as a "no-brainer" purchase if it works as advertised and I agree.

 🚚 **[Erly](https://www.geterly.com)** [Logistics] -- Amazon-Prime-as-a-service for D2C merchants.
-Invested because of a terrific value prop for merchants and a neat business model.  *Update Jan 2022:*  The founder decided that market and macro conditions were unfavourable, and returned cash to investors. 💀
+Invested because of a terrific value prop for merchants and a neat business model.  *Update:*  The founder decided that market and macro conditions were unfavourable, and returned cash to investors.

 💵 **[Requity](https://www.requityhomes.com)** [Fintech] -- Rent-to-own for people who can't get a mortgage despite strong cashflow.
 Invested because of strong founder-market fit, neat 2-sided business model, underserved but large market, and it makes the world a better place.

 ⛵️ **[Paysail](https://paysail.us)** [Crypto] -- Using crypto rails to enable nearly instantaneous, nearly free B2B payments.
 Invested because of "problem-solution fit" -- there are many ways to do payments, but this one just feels *correct* in its elegance.

 🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely.
 Invested because of strong macro trends and a belief that human beings connect through play.

 🥷 **Stealth** [Fintech] -- watch this space.